AndresD2314/express-login-server/README.md

 # **Intranet Form Submission App**

 This project provides a setup for a form hosted on an IIS server that interacts with a Dockerized Node.js backend and a MySQL database.
-It saves user credentials securely in the database when the form is submitted.
+It saves user credentials securely in the database when the form is submitted and redirects the user upon successful submission.

 ## **Features**
 - **Form Submission**: Collects user credentials (username and password) from a form.
 - **Backend API**: Node.js app handles form submissions and stores data in a MySQL database.
+- **Redirection**: Redirects the user to a specified URL upon successful submission.
 - **Dockerized Setup**: Backend and database are containerized for easy deployment.

 ---